jeju5/management/cs/aws/aws_developer.md

     * goto AWS UI -> Step Function and see how this job is being executed.
     * goto AWS Lambda and see lambda functions that this job created
 * X-Ray
-  * X-ray collects data on requests that application serves and allow users to view them.
+  * X-Ray collects data on requests that application serves and allow users to view them.
-  * X-ray vs CloudTrail
+  * X-Ray vs CloudTrail
     * X-ray is a troubleshooting tool, recording everything possible
     * CloudWatch is a API logger
   * Architecture
     * EC2 -> X-Ray SDK & X-Ray Daemon -> X-Ray Daemon -> X-Ray API -> X-Ray Console
-  * X-ray SDK provides
+  * X-Ray SDK provides
     * interceptors to trace HTTP requests
     * client handlers to instrument AWS SDK clients
     * HTTP client to call internal/external HTTP web services